infinum/android-handbook/Project architecture/Mobile app architecture.md

 ### Source

 The main idea of the source component is to define a contract with a **data provider service**.
 In practice, this could be an API, a database, file system, etc. These systems mostly live outside the app scope and are maintained by a separate team of enginners.
-The main idea of the source component is to define a contract with the data provider service.
 This separation makes it easier to exchange sources in the future and hides the implementation from other layers.

 Examples: *Retrofit API service interface, Room database Dao interface.*